 Historic District Things to See and Do

-Plantations and Beaches Beyond the Historic District
+Beyond the Charleston Historic District

 Even though there’s plenty to see inside the Historic District, look beyond it and try to see more of Charleston.
 Drive through the marshy and oak-lined plains through the Historic Ashley River Corridor and tour homes like Magnolia Plantation, Middleton Place, and get a feel for the Old South.
 Boone Hall Plantation and its avenue of oaks are known as America’s most photographed plantation but I’ll let you be the judge.

 Bill Murray Sightings

 The only thing left to say about Charleston is that you are also heading to Bill Murray’s adopted home, and anyone you ask will attest to seeing him.
-He’s part owner and “Director of Fun” of the Charleston Riverdogs so if you’re in town during baseball season, look for him there.
+He’s part owner and “Director of Fun” of the Charleston Riverdogs.
+So that means if you’re in town during baseball season, look for him there.
 Otherwise, keep your eyes and ears open for a sighting of one of the funniest people alive.
 Or you can follow various Instagram accounts that mention Bill and travel to his supposed favorite restaurants.
 My best bet for seeing him is not to expect it, and we’ll eventually meet.
 One can hope, right?